How We Effectively Quarantined Client Portfolios From Extreme Market Risk

 With 100,000 followers across a variety of financial media platforms, the social media critics had been plentiful.
 The good ones pointed out that the Tax Cuts and Jobs Act of 2017 had extended the business cycle.
 And it did.
 For a little while.
 The bad ones (a.k.a. "basement dwellers" or "trolls") simply bragged about buying every 1% dip.
 Never mind the fact that they were supposedly 100% long and did not have cash to buy dips.
 Never mind the wise cracking about the supposed opportunity cost that I was missing out on.

-Keep in mind, we never failed to participate in meaningful fashion.
+Keep in mind, we never failed to participate in a meaningful fashion.
 The significant, risk-adjusted large-cap outperformance over small caps and foreign stocks made up for the slight pullback in overall equity risk for near-retirees/retirees.

 By November-December 2018, when the inverted yield curve all but insured Fed capitulation, credit quality became paramount.
 For example, in some cases, we picked up iShares 20-Year Treasury (NASDAQ:TLT).
 In others, we increased exposure to iShares US Treasuries (BATS:GOVT) and/or iShares National Muni Bonds (NYSEARCA:MUB).
 In other cases, we swapped certain assets for iShares Gold (NYSEARCA:IAU).

 The Fed had gone neutral.
 And we understood that neutrality would give way to rate cuts and an eventual return to the zero bound.
-Assets like TLT, GOVT, MUB and IAU mattered to us.
+Assets like TLT, GOVT, MUB, and IAU mattered to us.

 How have they done since?
 You can probably guess.